 - a.
 Maximizes opportunities for hunting and fishing consistent with training and safety requirements. - b.
-Range Division (DPTMS) prepares and distributes the Daily Hunting and Fishing Information Sheets each day.
-This sheet indicates the areas open for a 24-hour period, up to three days in the future. - c.
+Range Division (DPTMS) prepares and updates areas open for hunting and fishing via the iSportsman System, for each 24-hour period, up to three days in the future. - c.
 Subject to manpower availability, Range Division personnel open locked gates to allow access to areas open for recreational use.